WadeP6970/johnricco.github.io/_posts/2017-4-4-python-html.md

 (ssa.png)

 Pandas does not handle this situation well.
 Specifically, it has no way of parsing the `rowspan` and `colspan` HTML attributes that determine the dimensions of the cells.
-If we try to use `read_html`, the result will be an unusable mess.
+If we try to use `read_html` on this type of table, the result will be an unusable mess -- often skipping the column headers entirely.

 ### A custom method to handle this